strarsis/wp-current-locale/README.md

 ## Note:
 There is a confusion over 'Language' and 'Locale'.
-The Locale is preferred because it conveys more information and in a more standardized manner.
+A Locale is more precise and standardized (e.g. 'en_US', 'en_GB' or 'fr_FR', 'fr_CA') while 'Language' is usually expected to be just the general language derived from the locale ('en' or 'fr' for the previously given examples).
 Whether all these plugins properly return the locale in the same format has to be determined yet (see TODO below).

 ## Helper usage: